 Check out the Packaging

-When purchasing cannabis products and especially edibles, be sure to carefully read the packaging and product labels.
+When purchasing cannabis products, like when you buy weed online, and especially edibles, be sure to carefully read the packaging and product labels.
 On the packaging, you’ll find how much THC or CBD is contained within the product to help give you a guide of how strong it will be.
 If you’re new to consuming edibles, always start with a low dosage of THC and slowly work your way up as your body becomes accustomed to it.